Engineered For Trust, Built For Scale.

 Section 13 – Compliance, Ethics and ESG

-13.1 Both parties shall comply with applicable law including the Bribery Act 2010, Modern Slavery Act 2015, Environmental Protection Act 1990 and WEEE/RoHS/REACH obligations.
+13.1 Both parties shall comply with applicable law, including the Bribery Act 2010, Modern Slavery Act 2015, and environmental and product-compliance legislation.

-13.2 Customer shall maintain policies consistent with GeiG’s Ethical Conduct Framework and provide evidence on request.
+13.2 The Customer shall maintain policies consistent with GeiG’s ethical and ESG standards and provide evidence on request.

-13.3 Breach of this Section is a material breach permitting termination.
+13.3 Breach of this Section constitutes a material breach.

 Section 14 – Subcontractors, Subprocessors and Audit

-14.1 GeiG may subcontract services (hosting, delivery, payments, analytics).
-GeiG will maintain a list of subprocessors and provide it to Customer on request.
+14.1 GeiG may subcontract elements of performance and will maintain a list of subprocessors on request.

-14.2 GeiG remains liable for acts and omissions of subprocessors and subcontractors and must ensure they meet equivalent obligations.
+14.2 GeiG remains responsible for the acts and omissions of its subcontractors.

-14.3 Customer may audit GeiG’s compliance with the Contract on reasonable notice (no less than 10 business days) and during normal business hours; audits will be subject to confidentiality and limited to compliance with security, data protection and service obligations.
+14.3 Audits may be conducted on reasonable notice (minimum 10 business days) and are limited to compliance with security, data protection and service obligations.

-15.1 GeiG shall maintain reasonable technical and organisational measures to protect Goods, Services and Website Data.
+15.1 GeiG shall maintain reasonable technical and organisational security measures.

-15.2 Data breach timeframe.
-If GeiG becomes aware of a personal data breach affecting Customer data, GeiG will notify the Customer within 24 hours, provide a preliminary report within 72 hours and a full remediation plan within 10 business days, and will cooperate with regulatory reporting.
+15.2 If a personal data breach affecting Customer data occurs, GeiG will notify the Customer within 24 hours, provide updates and cooperate with regulatory reporting.

 Section 16 – Accessibility and Support SLA

 16.1 GeiG aims to make Services and documentation accessible.
-For alternative formats or accessibility help Customer should contact support.
-GeiG will acknowledge requests within 2 business days and aim to provide alternatives within 5 business days, or advise a reasonable timeframe if longer is needed.
+Requests for alternative formats will be acknowledged within 2 business days and fulfilled within 5 business days where reasonably practicable.

 Section 17 – General Provisions

-17.2 Variations must be in writing signed by both parties.
+17.2 Variations must be in writing and signed by both parties.

-17.4 No waiver by GeiG of any breach shall be a waiver of future breaches.
+17.4 No waiver constitutes a waiver of future breaches.

-17.6 These Terms do not create third-party rights under the Contracts (Rights of Third Parties) Act 1999.
+17.6 No third-party rights are created under the Contracts (Rights of Third Parties) Act 1999.

 17.7 The English-language version prevails.